Publications

 Editor-in-Chief:

-• Daniel Mainguy, Professor at the Faculty of Law of Paris 1 Panthéon-Sorbonne
+- Daniel Mainguy, Professor at the Faculty of Law at Paris 1 Panthéon-Sorbonne

 SCIENTIFIC ADVISORY BOARD

-• Regis Fabre, Associate Professor at the Montpellier School of Law, attorney, managing partner at Baker McKenzie
+- Regis Fabre, Associate Professor at the Montpellier School of Law, attorney, and managing partner at Baker McKenzie

-• Hughes Kenfack, Professor at the Toulouse Law School
+- Hughes Kenfack, Professor at the Toulouse School of Law

 2013